 against thy neighbor.
 Then consider that you shouldn't kill, you shouldn't steal and you shouldn't lie, is moral instruction that virtually every well-meaning parent in the modern age, including

 atheistic parents, teach their children in the same or similar form.

 A lot of confusion about the Bible today is due to the insistence of many to use the King James Version, which contains often difficult to understand and unduly harsh sounding language, bound to alienate many modern

 people for no good reason at all.
 And finally, consider that banning these or similar rules from public schools would quickly lead to a learning environment of disharmony, fear and chaos for our children.

-It isn't possible to separate the Bible from either American classrooms or human society and, still have a society remaining.
-Like Paul says and Jefferson echoes in the Declaration of Independence, human beings "...show the
+It isn't possible to separate God's law from either American classrooms or from human society and, still have a society remaining.
+Like Paul says and Thomas Jefferson echoes in the Declaration of Independence, human

-work of the law written in their hearts, their conscience also bearing witness..."
+beings ". . .show the work of the law written in their hearts, their conscience also bearing witness. . ."